openvinotoolkit/openvino/docs/HOWTO/Custom_Layers_Guide.md

 @snippet FFT_ext.py fft_ext:extractor

-> **NOTE:** The graph is in inconsistent state after extracting node attributes because according to original operation
+> **NOTE**: The graph is in inconsistent state after extracting node attributes because according to original operation
 > "IFFT2D" semantic it should have an input consuming a tensor of complex numbers, but the extractor instantiated an
 > operation "FFT" which expects a real tensor with specific layout.
 But the inconsistency will be resolved during
 > applying front phase transformations discussed below.